ELCrocky/Fidelity-Service/README.md

 ### Database

 Create a database in PostgreSQL.
-The schema is set up on first startup through database migration tools; in production the schema is not altered automatically, only validated.
+The schema is set up through database migration tools; in production the schema is validated, not altered automatically.

 ---